 When a committed marriage runs its course, and the two parties responsible have amassed an estate of significant worth, should the ‘Duxbury paradox‘ find just approval, or will the virtue of equality prevail?

-After spending over three decades together as husband and wife, business partners and parents, the cross-appellants discussed not only invested exorbitant amounts of money into what was termed a ‘clean break’ divorce, but wound up fighting over percentages, whilst losing sight of the objective first presented to the courts.
+After spending over three decades together as husband and wife, business partners and parents, the cross-appellants not only invested exorbitant amounts of money into a ‘clean break’ divorce, they also wound up fighting over percentages and losing sight of the objective first presented to the courts.

-“[E]quality should be departed from only if, and to the extent that, there is good reasons or doing so.”
+“[E]quality should be departed from only if, and to the extent that, there is good reasons for doing so.”